 South Dakota.
 The SDBCA requires that the principal terms of a merger first be approved by the board of directors of each corporation that is a party to the merger.
 Thereafter, the shareholders of each corporation, after receiving a specified notice at least 20 days in advance of a special or annual meeting of shareholders, must approve the merger.
-The merger is approved by the shares entitled to vote thereon, unless any class of shares is entitled to vote as a class on the merger, in which case, as to that corporation, the merger is approved upon receiving the affirmative vote of the holders of a majority of the shares of each class entitled to vote as a class and of the total number of shares entitled to vote on the merger.
+The merger is approved by the shareholders of a corporation upon the affirmative vote of a majority of the shares entitled to vote thereon, unless any class of shares is entitled to vote as a class on the merger, in which case, as to that corporation, the merger is approved upon receiving the affirmative vote of the holders of a majority of the shares of each class entitled to vote as a class and of the total number of shares entitled to vote on the merger.
 A class of shares is generally entitled to vote as a class on a merger if the plan of merger contains any provision that would entitle that class to vote as a class if it was contained in a proposed amendment to the articles of incorporation, as described above.
 No vote of shareholders of either corporation involved in a merger is required where one corporation that is a party to the merger owns at least 90 percent of the outstanding shares of the other corporation involved in the merger and the corporation owning 90 percent or more of the outstanding shares will be the surviving corporation in the merger.